project-imprimis/libprimis/doc/engine.md

 * `fogcolor <color>` The color of the fog, as a hex color.
 * `fogcullintensity <scale>` The intensity by which fog culls entity rendering.
 * `fogintensity <scale>` The fog effect intensity (lower values -> more fog).
+* `fogoverlay`

+### 2.4.3 Ambient Lighting

+The cheapest type of global lighting, changing the ambient light level for the map makes everything at least as bring as the set ambient level.
+This reduces contrast however and makes the shadows less deep, so generally using at least global illumination combined with sunlight is preferable whenever possible to high ambient settings.
+A little ambient, however, is advisible to make the scene not pitch dark anywhere.

+Ambient lighting does not require shading resources like sunlight or point lights and so is not a performance issue like the other types of lighting can be.

+#### Commands

+* `ambient` Hex color for ambient color, typically dimmer than `0x333333`
+* `ambientscale` Multiplier for ambient color (usually left at 1)